Imagine looking at your website through a fortune-telling crystal ball.

 In his forecast, Sean Si of SEO Hacker predicts manual link building with a more “human” approach.
 One that focuses on providing value will continue to define the industry in the coming years.

-He went on to recommend advanced link building strategies that have been proven to work and will continue to drive results in 2018 and beyond:
+He went on to recommend advanced link building strategies that have been proven to work and will continue to drive results:

 - The Skyscraper Technique, which involves outranking a top-performing page by writing more in-depth content and earning the same (or better) backlinks.